Three Way Partitioning Around An Element In C++ - C++ Programming Tutorial

 Explanation:

-• The first part, the getPivot function asks the user to input a pivot element, which is the reference value around that the partitioning will take place.
+• In the initial segment, the getPivot function prompts the user to enter a pivotal element, serving as the benchmark value for the partitioning process.

 Validation: